FatihAvs/dahadahaapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+firstly if you clone repository from github, you must write this in the project directory:
+### `npm install`

+and then
 In the project directory, you can run:

 ### `npm start`